Bolt, lock washer, washer, wood, washer, wing nut.

-Camp Kweebec in Schwenksville, PA has provided me with lasting memories: stargazing, horseback riding, midnight potato sack racing, and unclogging a toilet only to create a shower in the camp office.
-But there is nothing more rewarding than winning the Chariot Race.
+Camp Kweebec in Schwenksville, Pennsylvania, has provided me with lasting memories: stargazing, horseback riding, midnight potato sack racing, and unclogging a toilet only to create a shower in the camp office.
+But nothing has been more rewarding than winning the Chariot Race.
 Since I was a little girl, pushed to the back, angling to see, I longed to be a charioteer.
 As I moved up, bunk by bunk, I inched my way to the front.

 Band-Aid, EpiPen, juice box, sling, juice box, blood sugar monitor.

 It seemed an impossible task, but I knew there was common ground: enchanted Camp Kweebec.
-My co-counselors and I marched the girls out to the field at midnight in their Pjs.
-We split them into teams, pairing girls that didn’t get along.
+My co-counselors and I marched the girls out to the field at midnight in their PJs.
+We split them into teams, pairing girls who didn’t get along.
 The groaning began.
-Makayla couldn’t work with Ilana; Ilana wouldn’t work with Makayla.
-But when the races began, they forgot their differences.
-The girls transformed before my eyes.
+But when the races began, they forgot their differences and transformed before my eyes.
 When Ilana tripped during the three-legged race, Makayla gave her a hand.
-Jaime, normally on the sideline, laughed and cheered on her team.
-Natalie, who has Asperger’s, excelled in the wheelbarrow race and emerged a leader.
+Jaime, normally on the sideline, laughed and cheered for her team.
+Natalie, who has Asperger Syndrome, excelled in the wheelbarrow race and emerged a leader.
 The girls smiled endlessly under the magical moonlight.

-The next day, my girls wrote on their campshirts, “there is no wifi but our connection is great!”
-As I doled out medication, administered insulin pumps and charted blood sugar levels I enjoyed the new dynamic.
-At camp you’re safe from the judgement of the outside world.
+The next day, my girls wrote on their camp shirts, “There is no Wi-Fi, but our connection is great!”
+As I doled out medication, administered insulin pumps, and charted blood sugar levels, I enjoyed the new dynamic.
+At camp you’re safe from the judgment of the outside world.
 Through shared experiences, the girls learned to love and accept their summer sisters.
 I am proud of the way I brought my band of misfits together.
-At the same time, I confirmed I want a career in the health fields.
-I discovered I not only have a talent for working with children but overseeing their medical needs.
 Giving back to these girls was infinitely more satisfying than winning the chariot race.
-It is not only the big things you remember; the small moments that make you laugh till your cheeks hurt create bonds that last a lifetime.
+It is not only the big things you remember; the small moments that make you laugh until your cheeks hurt create bonds that last a lifetime.